 The Marine Invader Monitoring and Information Collaborative (MIMIC) brings together volunteers and scientific experts from state, federal, and nonprofit organizations to monitor for marine invasive species along the New England coast.
 Since MIMIC began in 2006, hundreds of trained volunteers have searched for marine invasive species at more than 140 sites from Rhode Island to Maine.

 - Identification Cards - To help detect and monitor marine invasive species, CZM developed species identification cards for 18 common marine invaders in New England.

-The MIMIC project page on iNaturalist records observations of native and invasive marine species found in coastal habitats including marinas and rocky intertidal areas.
-This page can be used by both MIMIC volunteers and the general public to view species that have been recorded and add their own observations.
+- MIMIC iNaturalist Project - This page can be used by both MIMIC volunteers and the general public to view species observations that have been recorded and add their own pictures.

 CZM has generated a variety of resources on marine invasive species in New England, including: